aniketchaudhari3/pegasus-os/README.md

 ### Support or Contact

 Having trouble with Pegasus OS?
-Check out our [website](https://pegasus-os.netlify.app) or [contact](https://instagra.am/aniket.chaudhari3) and I’ll help you sort it out.
+Check out the [website](https://pegasus-os.netlify.app) or [contact](https://instagra.am/aniket.chaudhari3) and I’ll help you sort it out.